froesecom/slack-office-gold-thief/readme.md

 `ctl + c`

+## Usage

+Office Gold has three raiding "modes": silent, medium, berserk.
+The default mode for this script is to raid in `silent` mode.
+You can switch to one of the other modes by adding the corresponding symbol to `OfficeGoldThief::DefaultAction.new(:berserk)` in `run.rb`.

+If you want to write your own custom raiding logic, simply create a custom action class in `/lib/actions/custom/` and replace the default action with your action in `run.rb`.
+Your action must inherit from `OfficeGoldThief::Action`.
+By doing so, you'll have access to the selenium `driver` and `user_to_raid` in your Action class.
+See the `lib/actions/default/default_action.rb` for examples.

 ## To install

 This app currently uses Selenium's Firefox driver to launch a browser instance and raid your buddies gold.